eytanfb/vision/README.md

 - [ ] Single click Weekly Standup Slack text generator
 - [ ] Think of a way to include personal projects here
 - [ ] Make file paths configurable, have a notes folder env variable
-- [ ] check to see if there can be a way to pull track info from radio
+- [ ] Check to see if there can be a way to pull track info from radio
 - [x] Add config option for launch company by env variable
 - [x] Weekly retrospective
 - [x] Upcoming week view